FSReed/FSReed_CS61C_Fall_2020/Projects/proj3/README.md

 4. **Painful Debug**: When using ROM to implement I-type, as I take `inst[25]` into consideration, sometimes this bit would affect the output of Control Logic!
 This is hard to find out to be honest.
 I try `slti s0, s0, -149` and find this bug.
 Solution is simple, just fill in the blanks with the right output like this:
    ![Fill in](./Images/proj3_5.png)
    Should pay more attention to this later in this project.
+5. When filling branch output of Control Logic, should fill each line separately according to the instruction.
+Note that all output would have the format `0x?b000` where ? could be either `9`(branch taken) or `1`(branch not taken).
+Then figure out the correct output according to the instruction we are working on.
+   **For Unsigned version**, the output would have the output like `0x?f000`. `?` has the same meaning as before.
+6. this